lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
-- "Dredge" through the combinations of variables that have systolic blood pressure (scaled) in the model using AIC to rank models.
+- "Dredge" through the combinations of variables that have `systolic_blood_pressure_scaled` in the model using AIC to rank models.
 - Print the top 5 models.

 `@hint`
-- Subset by `systolic_blood_pressure_scaled`.
+- Provide 5 as the second argument to `head`.
+- Give `model` as the first argument to `dredge`.

 `@sample_code`
 ```{r}